alex529/alex529.github.io/Questions.md

 Residuals are the reminder of the smoothening process, by looking at the residuals one can verify if the smoothening is accurate, the residuals shouldn't have a trend it should be balanced, having both positive and negative values.

 #### Explain in your own words the point of the smooth tube in figure 3-7.
-It is just a doublecheck, or how the book says, gives confidence, of how accurate the smooth representation is.
+It is just a double-check, or how the book says, gives confidence, of how accurate the smooth representation is.

 #### What kind of relationships will a semi-log plot help you discover?
 Semi-log plots are very good at discovering relative changes.